 What is the Explorer Program?

-Exploring is an education and experience based program designed to help young people develop into mature, caring and responsible adults.
+Exploring is a career educational and experience-based program designed to help young people develop into mature, caring and responsible adults.

 What Do the Explorers Do?